Fremantle Stuff > East Fremantle

-Richmond.
-William Temple Graham, an 1830s arrival, named his home there Richmond House.
+William Temple Graham, an 1830s arrival, named his home Richmond House, giving the ward its name.
 Walter Easton was a teacher who arrived in 1857 to serve as schoolmaster to prisoners in the Fremantle Prison.
 (Lee: 117) He named his personal estate Windsor, and there is now a Windsor Rd in Richmond.
 Easton family names (Walter, Gill, Stratford, Morgan [later Osborne St]) were given to streets in the Windsor Estate.
 The Richmond (later Bridge) Hotel was in (the SW corner of) the Richmond area, but the Richmond Raceway was not, and is now in the Woodside ward, and has become a housing estate.

 Woodside was the name of the house and also the estate which was the property of William Dalgety Moore, and occupied the land between what are now Allen and Petra Sts.
 Woodside is now the name of the SE ward, and contains the site of the former Woodside Hospital at 18 Dalgety St (which was the Moore house), the East Fremantle Football Club, and the former 'Richmond' Raceway.